-Not feeling the trick-or-treat scene this year?
-There are a lot of reasons why your family might not want to hit up the neighbors for candy, but that doesn’t mean you need to sit at home with the lights off.
+Not feeling the trick-or-treat scene?
+Believe it or not, there are things to do on Halloween that are not trick-or-treating related.
+There may be a lot of reasons why your family might not want to hit up the neighbors for candy, but that doesn’t mean you need to sit at home with the lights off.

 1. Find a Trunk or Treat (or start one).